dsi-icl/next-ove/dev/README.md

 ### services/auto-populate/data/credentials.example.json

-Example credentials.json file to be auto-populated into the database by the auto-populate.js script.
+Example credentials.json file to be auto-populated into the database by the auto-populate.cjs script.
 One admin user and the credentials of a bridge are recommended to be provided.

 ### services/config/dev.example.conf